duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 ```

 ## Regenerating Streams (?type=regen)
-The "YouTube_Play" playlist will expire so streams will need to be "regenerated" via a helper playlist called "YouTube_Load" to activate the audio streams to hear them!
+The "YouTube_Play" playlist will expire so streams in it will need to be "regenerated".
 This is why there is a slight delay in which you may think the functionality isn't working.
-The API calls the library to recontact YouTube to activate the m4a stream.
+The API calls the library to recontact YouTube to activate the m4a stream to output a fresh set of URL's in the "YouTube_Play" playlist.
+The src you give it here is the location of the playlist in the RADIO folder that you want to play.

-You can use the API from a different device, for example your laptop or tablet to send YouTube URL's to Moode via this proxy service.

 ```
 Regenerate and play a crafted playlist from the RADIO folder ...